Posted on: August 14, 2025

 Improper measuring of ingredients can not only ruin a cocktail but also wreak havoc on your bar's inventory.
 Not to mention, too much variation in the amount of alcohol you serve puts you at risk of overserving patrons.

-#2: Wrong Serving Glasses
+#3: Reaching For the Wrong Serving Glasses

 For example, the tall nature of highball glasses, Collins glasses, or zombie glasses will accommodate lots of ice, while the narrow diameter will keep drinks cold.
 The narrowness also preserves carbonation, which is why it’s used for drinks based on soda or tonic.